Pete-C2/Multi-Channel-Temperature-Monitor/README.md

 - Temperatures to begin monitoring.
 The webpage updates every two seconds.
 - Shutdown to turn the Raspberry Pi off from the web browser.
 - Start/Stop logging buttons to turn CSV logging on and off.
+- Notes page and add a note to be appended to next temperature reading.

 ## Changelog

+### V0.4
+Added optional note to CSV output.

+Added HTML page title to XML configuration

 ### V0.3
 Added CSV log output.

 Tidied up code.

 ### V0.2
 Added config.xml to define the configuration.

 Supports arbitrary number of channels.

 ### V0.1